Deco: Style of play

 As a player, Deco was a versatile, tactically intelligent and creative midfielder with excellent vision and technical ability.
 A generous and hard-working team-player capable of playing in several midfield positions.
-He was initially deployed as a central midfielder under manager José Mourinho during his time with Porto, although he was also capable of playing as an attacking midfielder, as a deep-lying playmaker or as a winger on either flank.
-While he lacked in pace as well as physical, defensive and athletic attributes, he made up for in stamina, as well as excellent ball control, dribbling skills, passing range and crossing ability, which allowed him to beat players, find space and create chances for teammates.
-Deco was an excellent visionary of the ball, who opened up spaces for his teammates through finding passing lanes that no one else saw, and also had a notable ability to switch the tempo of play in rapid style.
+He was initially used as a central midfielder under manager José Mourinho during his time with Porto, although he was also capable of playing as an attacking midfielder, as a deep-lying playmaker or as a winger on either flank.
+What he lacked in pace as well as physical, defensive and athletic attributes, he made up for in stamina, as well as excellent ball control, dribbling skills, passing range and crossing ability, which allowed him to beat players, find space and create chances for teammates.
+Deco was an excellent visionary with the ball, who opened up spaces for his teammates through finding passing lanes that no one else saw, and also had a notable ability to switch the tempo of play in rapid style.

 A diminutive midfielder, in later years, as he lost his acceleration, agility and mobility, he also went through a physical development, which, along with his balance, allowed him to protect the ball against larger opponents.
 He also contributed offensively with occasional goals due to his accurate mid-range shooting ability, and his adeptness at free-kicks.
 Despite his talent, Deco was also known to be injury-prone and inconsistent at times, and was also accused of drifting in and out of matches.
 Furthermore, his work-rate and fitness were often brought into question in his later career.
 Deco was also well known for his tendency to commit tactical fouls, and he was accused of diving throughout his career.

+Post-retirement

+On 16 August 2023, it was announced that Deco would become the sporting director of his former club Barcelona by signing a three-year contract.

 Personal life

-Deco is the brother-in-law of fellow footballer Alecsandro, who plays for Coritiba Foot Ball Club, and Richarlyson.
+Deco is the brother-in-law of fellow former footballers Alecsandro and Richarlyson.
 Deco is an ambassador for the Laureus Sport for Good Foundation.
 He also has a charitable organisation, the Deco Institute, based in the Brazilian city of Indaiatuba, near São Paulo, where he grew up.

 After retiring, Deco set up D20 Sports Management, a sports agency registered in Dublin, Ireland.
 The agency, whose clients include Brazil international Fabinho and Burkina Faso international Edmond Tapsoba, recorded €300,000 profit in 2017.